Quitch/AI-Bugfixes/README.md

 ### What It Doesn't Do

 - Fix these issues in Galactic War, as this mode cannot load server mods.
-- Build the Piranha Gunboat, as this is an enhancement outside the mod's scope.
+- Build the Piranha Gunboat.
-- Build the Stryker Attack Vehicle, as this is an enhancement outside the mod's scope.
+- Build the Stryker Attack Vehicle.

 ## Translations